-Learn how to make a mirror frame for your builder grade mirrors.
+Learn how to make an arched mirror frame for your builder-grade mirrors.

 The idea recently came to me.
 At this time of year, my house that is surrounded by trees feels a little dark.
 I knew that adding mirrors to my living room would help brighten it up, so an idea was born.

-Farmhouse mirror frames would bring in a little more light, plus they would look amazing!
+Arched mirror frames would bring in a little more light, plus they would look amazing!
 I liked it so much, I built 2!
-Learn how to make a mirror frame for builder grade mirrors

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.